WalMaa/RoadHazardServer/README.md

 # Road Hazard Server
 This is a student project created in early 2023 as part of my academic studies.
 Please note that this project is no longer actively maintained and serves only as a showcase of my skills and capabilities at that time.
-This project is an HTTPS server that allows users to post and modify road hazards, and view them based on coordinates, danger type, and the poster's nickname.
+This project is an HTTPS server that allows users to post and modify road hazards, and view them based on coordinates, danger type, the time posted and the poster's nickname.

 # Project Overview